-Learn More: How to Create CTAs that Actually Cause Action
+- How to Create CTAs that Actually Cause Action

-At this point, Norman has a great marketing campaign outlined.
-But in order for it to be truly effective, he needs to take things one step further by determining how leads will be qualified throughout the process.
+At this point, Molly has a great marketing campaign outlined.
+But in order for it to be truly effective, she needs to take things one step further by determining how leads will be qualified throughout the process.

-Or a lead might be enthusiastic about the product, but not the decision-maker in his or her organization.
-While the content pieces Norman has created will be helpful in educating all prospective customers and moving them through the different stages of the funnel, Norman needs to familiarize himself with and implement two concepts:
+Or a lead might be enthusiastic about the product, but is not the decision-maker in his or her organization.
+While the content pieces Molly has created will be helpful in educating all prospective customers and moving them through the different stages of the funnel, Molly needs to familiarize himself with and implement two concepts:

 - Marketing Qualified Leads (MQLs)